sscien/Fusion_hg38/README.md

 Run "makeDir.py" to create the appropriate folder directory for each sample.
 Run "to_run.sh" in order to submit tmux instances.
 Once it's all done, run "normalFilter.py" to remove normal fusions.

+v2.2 revision history:
+Fixed bug that basically ignored Integrate calls Automatically compresses large Star fusion file
+Added a copy any fusion script so we can provide normal calls too (no longer filtering germline by default)